ai-evals-course/isaac-fasthtml-workshop/flet_app/README.md

 - `main.py`: The app
 - `requirements.txt`: Project dependencies

-The sample data file by default loaded from `../fasthtml_app/ds.csv`.
-You can change it with.
+By default, the sample data is loaded from `../fasthtml_app/ds.csv`.